 Quick Change Station

-Just like previous Borderlands games, you can customize the look of your character at a quick change station.
+Just like in previous Borderlands games, you can customize the look of your character at a quick change station.
 You can find these in the various towns throughout the game and on Sanctuary 3.
-Quick Change Station let you choose out of the following options to set your preferences; Heads, Skins, Colors, and Emotes.
+Quick Change Station lets you choose out of the following options to set your preferences; Heads, Skins, Colors, and Emotes.
 Then there are also Weapon Skins, Weapon Trinkets, and EchoDevice Skins to further customize your experience.

 The skins kinda work like a theme, they have their own pattern.
 Each of these patterns has a set of colors.
 A primary color, a secondary color, and an additional supporting tertiary color.
-In the color settings, you can change up these colors to your personal preference.
-So you might like the design of the blood spatter skin but you rather have green blood, well you can do that.
+In the color settings, you can change these colors to your personal preference.
+So you might like the design of the blood spatter skin but if you rather have green blood, well you can do that.

 Heads allow you to change up the head of your character.
-These will change up the way look by altering your hairstyle or adding different accessories.
+These will change the way look by altering your hairstyle or adding different accessories.
 That said it’s also possible that the character’s appearance completely changes.
-There are heads that replace the characters head for a panda or a horsehead.
+There are heads that replace the character’s head for a panda or a horsehead.

-There are a lot of social features in Borderlands 3 and one of them is emotes.
+There are a lot of social features in Borderlands 3 and one of them is emoting.
 Players like to express themselves in video games and you can do so with these gestures.
 You can wave, laugh, use finger guns, make the heart sign, or do a silly dance.
 Judging from the menu screen you can equip up to 4 emotes at one time.

 Global weapons skins, you can find them in-game and they can apply to any weapon.
-The higher rarity your weapon is the cooler the skin looks.
-Once you unlock a weapon skin, you can apply it to any gun you come across.
+The higher rarity of your weapon is the cooler the skin looks.
+Once you unlock a weapon’s skin, you can apply it to any gun you come across.
 It’s not a consumable item and it doesn’t have a limited amount of uses!

 Trinkets are like like little flair items that you can hang on your gun.
-They don’t add boosts to your weapon except how cool they look.
+They don’t add boosts to your weapon except for how cool they look.
 Trinkets can help you with recognizing and manage your inventory.
 Here are a few examples of trinkets that you can obtain in the game; Buttstallion pigtail, claptrap keychain, key ball, a little skeleton, a miniature helios space station, or handsome Jack’s mask.

 Echo Device Skins

 The in-game menu in Borderlands 3 is a mobile EchoDevice.
 This Heads-up-Display (HUD) has the default Borderlands look.
 You can also choose different styles for your EchoDevice.
-This functionality hasn’t been shown off to the public as ar as I know.
+This functionality hasn’t been shown off to the public as far as I know.
 I think that we will see brand loyalty rewards integration here.
 That when you complete specific challenges, you will be rewarded with for example a Hyperion theme for your EchoDevice.

-I want to take full credit for this feature :p Back in the Borderlands 2 days I created wallpapers that looked like the in-game skill trees.
+I want to take full credit for this feature :p Back in the Borderlands 2 days, I created wallpapers that looked like the in-game skill trees.
 After making one for each Vault Hunter I started making a few manufacturers specific designs.
-You can find them up on my DeviantArt, I haven’t uploaded all the old wallpapers to my site (yet).
+You can find them on my DeviantArt, I haven’t uploaded all the old wallpapers to my site (yet).

 If you signed up for the Borderlands Vault Insider Program and earned enough points.
-Then you can redeem customization items up on the official Borderlands website.
+Then you can redeem customization items on the official Borderlands website.
 These season rewards are exclusive to the site.
 You don’t have to worry about that specific items will disappearing from the rewards page.